marksteele/blog/content/posts/spring-boot-react-fullstack-project-template-tutorial.md

 Full code here for the impatient: https://github.com/marksteele/SpringBootReactFullStackSample

-Here's what it'll look like when we're done
+Here's what it'll look like when we're done (note my amazing front-end skills)

 ![null](/images/app.jpg)

-We'll cover: setting up REST endpoints, scheduled tasks, thread-pools to parallelize work, React, MySQL, 12-factor app best practices, OAuth2 (google), monitoring, unit testing, code coverage, project mess detection, spotbugs, DevOps and more!
+We'll cover: REST endpoints, scheduled tasks, thread-pools to parallelize work, React, MySQL, 12-factor app best practices, OAuth2 (google), monitoring, unit testing, code coverage, project mess detection, spotbugs, DevOps and more!

 This blog post is going to be a bit of a beast, so before I dig too deep let's set the stage on what we're trying to accomplish.
 First, we'd like to build a modern front-end and back-end system.
 For the front-end, we'll use React.
 For the back-end, we'll use Java+Spring Boot.